 Now that you’ve thought about who, what, when, where, and why, START YOUR BLOG!

 Start your blog!
-Yes, there are many things to consider about your blog, but don’t be paralyzed by these decisions.
-If you start blogging on a free platform and decide to move to your own domain later, that’s fine!
-If you begin by thinking you’re blogging ONLY to help people, but later decide to monetize your blog – it’s completely OK!
+There are many things to consider, but don’t let these decisions halt the process entirely.
+If you start blogging on a free platform, and decide to move to your own domain later, that’s fine!
+If you begin as simply a helpful resource, but later decide to monetize your blog, that’s fine, too!
 Your blog may need to start small and evolve as you learn.
-So, just JUMP in and get started.
+So, just jump in and get started.